TNTKien/hanabi/README.md

 A Discord bot for playing some games.
 100% vibe coding.

 Got errors while playing?
-Kệ mẹ bạn or find me on discord.
+Find me on discord.

 ## BREAKING CHANGES 26/10/2025